ayyush08/rust-bootcamp/NOTES.md

 Here's where C and Rust differ.
 C does not have a memory safety model, which means that it is possible to write code that can cause memory leaks or segmentation faults.

 Rust has a concept of owners,borrowing and lifetimes, which ensures that memory is managed safely and efficiently.

+# Initializing a Rust Project
+- run `cargo init` to create a new Rust project in pwd

+It created 2 files:
+- `Cargo.toml`: This is the manifest file for Rust's package manager, Cargo.
+It contains metadata about the project, such as its name, version, dependencies, and other configuration options.(similar to package.json in Node.js)

+- `src/main.rs`: This is the main source file for the Rust project.
+It contains the entry point of the program, which is the `main` function.
+This is where the execution of the program starts.

+## `cargo init`

+1. We can create an end user application with `cargo init --bin` or a library with `cargo init --lib`.

+Simply running `cargo init` will create a binary project by default, kinda like a end user application backend.

+`cargo build` will compile the project and create an executable in the `target/debug` directory.
+(For development builds)

+`cargo build --release` will compile the project and create an optimized executable in the `target/release` directory.
+(For production builds)

+if we run `target/debug/hello` it will run the executable.